 Core Training Topics: We offer basic, advanced, and training for trainers.

 A. Nonviolent Communication

-B. Active Bystander Training
+B. Active Bystander Intervention

-D. Unarmed Civilian Protection and Peacekeeping
+C. Unarmed Civilian Protection and Peacekeeping

-E. Conflict Transformation
+F. Conflict Transformation

-We offer an introductory training in conflict transformation, which views conflict as an opportunity for growth.
+CT views conflict as an opportunity for growth.
 This entails attending to the personal, relational, structural, and cultural dimensions of conflict.

-F. Nonviolence and Meditation
+G. Nonviolence and Meditation

 We offer training on the integral relationship of nonviolence to the practice of meditation.